-- 50. Although each case will be dealt with individually based on the facts, employees must recognize that a breach of the Code, a breach of an MSA policy, or conviction for any illegal activity may result in disciplinary action up to and including termination of employment. - 51.
-The CEO must receive and ensure the confidentiality of all employee inquiries and disclosures, and must ensure that any real or apparent conflict of interest is avoided or effectively managed.
-The CEO is responsible for providing advice and managing concerns and complaints concerning potential breaches of the Code, including conflicts of interest within the MSA. - 52.
+Although each case will be dealt with individually based on the facts, employees must recognize that a breach of the Code, a breach of a MSA policy or procedure, or conviction for any illegal activity may result in disciplinary action up to and including termination of employment.

+The CEO must receive and ensure the confidentiality of all employee inquiries and disclosures and must ensure that any real or apparent conflict of interest is avoided or effectively managed.
+The CEO is responsible for providing advice and managing concerns and complaints concerning potential breaches of the Code, including conflicts of interest within the MSA.

 It is the responsibility of each employee to disclose in writing any real or apparent conflicts of interest that they think could be seen to have an influence on decisions or actions that the employee may make on behalf of the MSA.
-When there is a change in an employee's responsibilities within the corporation or in their personal circumstances, the employee must disclose in writing any relevant new or additional information about those interests as soon as possible. - 53.
-Employees have a responsibility to avoid real and perceived conflicts of interest and to take all necessary steps to remove themselves from any conflict situation. - 54.
+When there is a change in an employee's responsibilities within the MSA or in their personal circumstances, the employee must disclose in writing any relevant new or additional information about those interests as soon as possible.

+Employees have a responsibility to avoid real and perceived conflicts of interest and to take all necessary steps to remove themselves from any conflict situation.

 Where a real or apparent conflict of interest cannot be avoided, employees must take the appropriate steps to manage the conflict.
-Employees must disclose these real or apparent conflicts of interest so that the CEO is aware of situations that could be seen as influencing the decisions or actions they are making on behalf of the corporation.
+Employees must disclose these real or apparent conflicts of interest so that the CEO is aware of situations that could be seen as influencing the decisions or actions they are making on behalf of the MSA.
 Disclosure, while necessary and important, does not itself remove a conflict of interest.
-Options to actively manage a conflict of interest, include: - i. removing themselves from matters in which the conflict exists or is perceived to exist; - ii. giving up the particular private interest causing the conflict; or - iii. in rare circumstances, resigning their position with the corporation. - 55.
-All options to manage a potential conflict must be approved by the CEO. - 56.
+Steps available to employees to actively manage a conflict of interest, include:

+- 1. removing themselves from matters in which the conflict exists or is perceived to exist; - 2. giving up the particular private interest causing the conflict; or

+3. in rare circumstances, resigning their position with the MSA.

+All steps to be taken to manage a potential conflict must be disclosed to and approved by the CEO.

 Employees are encouraged to report in writing a potential breach of the Code by another employee to the CEO.
-When reporting a potential breach in good faith and with reasonable grounds, employees are protected from retaliation for such reporting.
+When an employee reports a potential breach in good faith and with reasonable grounds, the employee is protected from retaliation for such reporting.